arbal/awesome-stars/README.md

 - [hugapi/hug](https://github.com/hugapi/hug) - Embrace the APIs of the future.
 Hug aims to make developing APIs as simple as possible, but no simpler.
 - [targendaz2/Mac-Set-Default-Apps](https://github.com/targendaz2/Mac-Set-Default-Apps) - A utility to change default applications in macOS
 - [clintmod/macprefs](https://github.com/clintmod/macprefs) - Backup and Restore your Mac System and App Preferences (e.g. defaults write)
-- [xxh/xxh](https://github.com/xxh/xxh) - 🚀 Bring your favorite shell wherever you go through the ssh
+- [xxh/xxh](https://github.com/xxh/xxh) - 🚀 Bring your favorite shell wherever you go through the ssh.
 - [themoosman/mlapi](https://github.com/themoosman/mlapi) - An easy to use/extend object recognition API you can locally install.
 NGINX + Gunicorn + Flask.
 Containerized.
 Also works with ZMES!
 - [angelotc/MacroDAG](https://github.com/angelotc/MacroDAG) - An Airflow ETL pipeline that processes macroeconomic indicators from the Federal Reserve.
 - [ooni/pipeline](https://github.com/ooni/pipeline) - OONI data processing pipeline